The Primary Problem

 Because of safe legislative districts, nearly 80% of all legislative races are determined in the Primary.

-Independent and unaffiliated candidates running for statewide office must collect nearly 6 times as many signatures compared to partisan candidates (43,492 for “Other” candidates vs. 7,378 for Republican and 7,036 for Democratic candidates).
-They do not appear on any primary ballot.
+Independent and unaffiliated candidates running for statewide office must collect nearly 6 times as many signatures compared to partisan candidates and they do not appear on any primary ballot.

 The group of voters that is not registered to either party makes up 34% of the current registered Arizona electorate.